 Based on that experience and the profile we have developed on Derek, I don’t believe he would commit suicide and leave his family and friends in an eternal state of not knowing what happened.
 Derek simply would not leave loved ones without finality or closure.

 That’s why, effective immediately, I am offering a $25,000 reward for information that leads to finding Derek or physical evidence supporting his death.
+This offer will stand for one year or until August 5, 2020.

 If you suspect you have seen or helped Derek in any way prior to or after his disappearance, please step forward.